 Before, during, and especially after orthodontic treatment, retainers maintain the positioning of the teeth while the supportive structures adapt.
 The teeth must be held in place.
 Without retainers, the teeth will return to their previous position, virtually erasing months or years of orthodontic treatment.
 It is extremely important to wear retainers as directed!

 Space maintainers are used before, during, and after orthodontic treatment to retain the position of the teeth, to ensure spacing for teeth to move, or for future teeth to erupt.
-These devices are often fixed (cemented in) and will only be removed by Dr. Duncan.
+These devices are often fixed (cemented in) and will only be removed by your dentist.
 They are also designed to interfere as little as possible with your child’s eating and speaking.

 They are also called orthotic correctors.
 Stopping a thumb habit can change the shape of the mouth, the smile, prevent future orthodontic and speech problems.
 Break by age 3-4.
 This is the best time to place a corrective appliance.